WSMorrison/BricksThenMadeNow/README.md

 As with any business, marketing is paramount for success.
 A business such as Bricks Then Made Now will be well served by old-fashioned marketing like trade shows, conventions, or other physical and in person forms of marketing.
 Word of mouth is powerful, as is seeing the products in the plastic.
 However, the reach of such marketing is limited and without a large, expensive staff will grow the business slowly.

 Therefore web marketing will be an important way to grow a web-based business.
 Fortunately, online spaces have begun to serve the hobbyist community in ways similar to in-person trade shows and conventions.
-It's almost as easy to to create the relationships online as it is pressing the flesh, and that is a strong advantage for eCommerce.
+It's almost as easy to to create the relationships online as it is pressing the flesh, and that is a strong advantage for e-commerce.
 Social media is a particularly powerful tool, so Bricks Then Made Now will position itself to enter the online community that way.

 ### Facebook